curl/curl/docs/TheArtOfHttpScripting.md

 ## Other redirects

- Browser typically support at least two other ways of redirects that curl does not: first the html may contain a meta refresh tag that asks the browser to load a specific URL after a set number of seconds, or it may use javascript to do it.
+ Browsers typically support at least two other ways of redirects that curl does not: first the html may contain a meta refresh tag that asks the browser to load a specific URL after a set number of seconds, or it may use javascript to do it.